petr-tik/dark_rusty_pool/Readme.md

 ### Adding a new limit order

 Parse the price point (input as float) and quantity (relevant optimisation below).
-Find the relevant order side and insert the key-value pair of price - depth.
+Find the relevant order side and insert the key-value pair of (price, depth).
 Update the last action side and last action timestamp as well.

 ### Reducing an order